wri/gfw/docs/Widget_Calculations_Docs.md

 Using the FWHM allows us to account for locations where there are fires in every week of the year (mostly larger location such as ISO-level countries etc).

->> Note that FWHM was chosen rather arbitrarily; and we could, if we wished, define some other threshold to denote the bgining of the fire season (e.g. 30% of the peak).
+>> Note that FWHM was chosen rather arbitrarily; and we could, if we wished, define some other threshold to denote the beginning of the fire season (e.g. 30% of the peak).
 There is a danger that the lower the thresold, the more prone to mis-calculatioon this method becomes, since multi-modal data may cross the threshold more than once per year.

 This value is $w_{peak}$ is then used to generate the human-readable estimate of the start date such as: